th2-net/th2-docs/content/common/infrastructure/th2-infra-repository.md

 6. [Prometheus](https://grafana.com/docs/grafana/latest/getting-started/getting-started-prometheus/) – an open source monitoring system for which Grafana provides out-of-the-box support.
 7. [Grafana Loki](https://grafana.com/oss/loki/) – a horizontally-scalable, highly-available, multi-tenant log aggregation system.

-After any new schema environment is being configured, it connects to RabbitMQ, Cassandra, Dashboard, and Grafana by itself.
+After any new schema environment is being configured, it automatically connects to RabbitMQ, Cassandra, Dashboard, and Grafana.
 Configuration for this is stored in the [th2-infra](https://github.com/th2-net/th2-infra) repository.

 ![](/img/fundamentals/th2-infra-3.png)